 - Artificial additives found in sweeteners, gum, and candy

-Risks Associated with Postpartum Gas
+Risks Associated With Postpartum Gas

-Most women tend to only have uncontrollable gas or anal incontinence for a few weeks, and up to 6 months after birth.
 The greatest risk is severe stomach pain that can cause cramping and discomfort.

 There are several factors that will increase your risk of developing or worsening flatulence after childbirth: